-SEAL is a 475km-long shallow water pipeline project operated by Royal Dutch Shell.
+SEAL is a 475km-long shallow water pipeline project operated by Shell.
 This gas pipeline, with a maximum diameter of 34 inches, starts at North Sea (the UK) and ends in Norfolk (the UK).

 Information on the pipeline is sourced from GlobalData’s Oil & Gas Pipelines database that provides detailed information on all active and upcoming, crude oil, natural gas, petroleum products and Natural Gas Liquids (NGL) trunk pipelines globally.
 Not all companies mentioned in the article may be currently existing due to their merger or acquisition or business closure.